bookofproofs/bookofproofs.github.io/_sources/history/17th-century/montmort.md

 * At a time of high feelings in the Newton-Leibniz controversy it says a lot for Montmort that he could be close friends with followers of both camps.
 * Montmort had been elected to be a Fellow of the Royal Society of London in 1715 while he was on this trip to England.
 * He was elected an associate member of the Académie Royal des Sciences in 1716.
-* The correspondence between Montmort and Taylor goes far beyond the discussion of scientific topics, and Montmort wrote about intimate family matters.
 * This close friendship did not stop them carrying out a fascinating discussion regarding the merits of the physics of Descartes and that of Newton.
 * We are as divided on physics as theologians, but at least we can see a bit more clearly in science than in religion.
 * You deserve good proofs.